Flevy Management Insights Case Study

 Mark Bridges | Consumer Packaged Goods

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Consumer Packaged Goods to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A mid-size AgriTech company faced declining market share due to increased competition, rising costs, and outdated technology, impacting its ability to differentiate products and respond to market demands.
 The company successfully increased revenue and operational efficiency through new product launches, supply chain optimization, and digital marketing, but still needs to focus on continuous innovation and market research to maintain product differentiation and meet growth expectations.